Fabian1337/pysftp/docs/cookbook.rst

 While in many ways, pysftp is just a thin wrapper over paramiko's SFTPClient, there are a number of ways that we make it more productive and easier to accomplish common, higher-level tasks.
 The following snippets show where we add value to this great module.
+See the :doc:`pysftp` docs for a complete listing.

 :meth:`pysftp.Connection`
 -------------------------